Gene Therapy

 Finding the right viral vector: AAV

-Most viruses like to infect dividing cells.
+Most viruses prefer to infect dividing cells.
 Muscle tissue hardly divides and thus is a poor target.
 In addition, muscle fibers are enveloped by layers of connective tissue, which trap viral particles, so the virus cannot reach the muscle fiber to inject its dystrophin gene.

 There is a virus that is relatively good at infecting muscle cells, the so called adeno-associated virus (AAV).
 This virus can infect human cells but is not pathogenic (it does not cause a disease, about 50% of people have been infected by an AAV in the past without realizing this).
 There are many different types of AAV (called serotypes).
-For Duchenne serotypes that go to skeletal muscle and heart are used.
+For Duchenne serotypes that preferentially go to skeletal muscle and heart are used.

 Making the dystrophin gene code fit in AAV

 Scientists have attempted to create the smallest possible dystrophin, containing only the bare essential domains (micro-dystrophin).
-The genetic code of this micro-dystrophin is small enough to fit into the AAV vector.
+The genetic code of this microdystrophin is small enough to fit into the AAV vector.
 This micro-dystrophin contains only ~32% of the full-length dystrophin protein and is smaller than the dystrophins that are found in Becker patients.
 In the Duchenne mouse model (mdx mouse) treatment with microdystrophin containing AAV viruses resulted in an improved muscle quality and function.

 Immune response to AAV

-Since the body does not know the AAV-micro-dystrophin has good intentions, there will be an immune response to the viruses.
+Since the body does not know the AAV-microdystrophin has good intentions, there will be an immune response to the viruses.

-However, many individuals have been infected with a subtype of AAV (serotype).
-These individuals have antibodies against AAV that would preclude them from receiving viral vectors of that specific subtype.
-Since huge amounts of viruses are used for AAV-microdystrophin gene therapy (about 400 times more than the number of erythrocytes in your body), the immune response would be very dangerous and potentially lethal.
+Many individuals have been infected with a subtype of AAV (serotype).
+These individuals have antibodies against AAV that would preclude them from receiving viral vectors of that specific subtype, but often also for AAVs of other subtypes.
+Since huge amounts of viruses are used for AAV-microdystrophin gene therapy, the immune response would be very dangerous and potentially lethal.
 The percentage of individuals with AAV antibodies varies per region (e.g. 20-50% in the Western world but higher in Asia) and per serotype (e.g. more for AAV2 and AAV9 than for AAV74).
-Ways to avoid a response of the antibodies to the AAV particles are under investigation, e.g. one could filter out the antibodies (a process called plasmapheresis).
-For now, Duchenne patients with antibodies against AAV are excluded from clinical trials with AAV-micro-dystrophin or treatment with micro-dystrophin.
+Ways to avoid a response of the antibodies to the AAV particles are under investigation, e.g. one could filter out the antibodies (a process called plasmapheresis) or inhibit the production of antibodies.
+These approaches are currently evaluated in clinical trials for Elevidys.

 In addition to an immune response to the AAV, some patients develop an immune response to the microdystrophin.
 See below for more information.